Arizona Divorce Laws

 - The conciliation provisions of A.R.S.
 25-381.09 either do not apply or have been met ;

 - To the extent it has jurisdiction to do so, the court has made provisions for child custody, child support, the maintenance of either spouse and the disposition of property;

 Residency to File for Divorce

 The second point needs a bit more of an explanation.
-The conciliation provides in the law allows either spouse to request marriage counseling through the court within sixty days of the date the divorce petition was served on the other spouse.
+The conciliation provisions of Arizona law allows either spouse to request marriage counseling through the court within sixty days of the date the divorce petition was served on the other spouse.
 If neither party believes the marriage can be saved or one party requested conciliation counseling that failed, the conciliation provisions of the law have been met.

 Irretrievably Broken Marriage

 The third requirement of the law is that the marriage is irretrievably broken; which is easily established by one spouse testifying the marriage is irretrievably broken with no prospect of reconciliation.
 This particular legal requirement is rarely disputed.

 However, Arizona divorce laws found in A.R.S.
 25-316 require a judge to either hold a hearing to determine if the marriage can be saved or refer the parties to conciliation counseling if one of the spouses denies that the marriage is irretrievably broken.